OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 💡 Display different text (or any content) based on the time.
 Someone may want a list of links during the day, but a blank page at night.

-💡 Change the colors
+💡 Change the colors.

-💡 Add minimalist content like the weather
+💡 Add minimalist content like the weather.

 💡 Whatever else you can think of..